Home / Articles / How to Troubleshoot Pool Pump Run & Start Capacitors

 How to Replace a Pool Pump Capacitor

-61 responses to “How to Test a Pool Pump Capacitor”
+61 responses to “How to Troubleshoot Pool Pump Run & Start Capacitors”

 My pump runs for 5-10 seconds and shuts off.
 Will come back on maybe about 3-5 minutes later and repeat the same thing.
 I recently replaced the seals on the shaft and impeller but made no other changes.
 I’ve triple checked the orientation and placement of the seals, etc. I have ~123 volts while it is on and does not drop or spike voltage.
 I had no problem prior to replacing the seals.
 Also, the circuit breaker in my box is NOT tripping.
 What gives?
 Thanks for any help.